rweichler/bullet_luajit/README.md

 }
 ```

-Note how, in the third one, I didn't return the btTransform.
+Note how, in the fourth one, I didn't return the btTransform.
 Implementing C *and* LuaJIT bindings for Bullet's math library would be a pain, so I just use simple `float *`'s.

 and you would put it in bullet.lua as:
 ```c